Javiifdez/Deutch-Jozsa/README.md

 $$ 1 \Leftrightarrow \; balanced$$

 <br>
-Deutch-Jozsa algorithm is the extension of the Deutch algorithm for functions such us:
+Deutsch-Jozsa algorithm is the extension of the Deustch algorithm for functions such us:

 $$\sum^n \;\;\longrightarrow\;\; \sum \; , \quad n \geq 1 $$

-Being $ n $ the number of qubits.

-## Proyect description
+## Project description

-This proyect will consist in the implementation of the Deutch-Jozsa algorithm using Qiskit
+This project will consist in the implementation of the Deutch-Jozsa algorithm using Qiskit  and classical python.
+Finally, it will compare the quantum advantage with the classical implementation.